 You’ve got to know the target customer before you can truly serve them.
-Things like keyword research only succeed when it’s founded on a deep understanding for the customer’s challenges, pains and desires.
+Things like keyword research only succeed when it’s founded on a deep understanding of the customer’s challenges, pains, and desires.

 If you don’t have things like buyer personas, invest in them.
 They’ll help guide you on the search for the perfect keywords.